Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: Proofs of the Main Results

 \subsection{Existence of Conditional Risk--Neutral Measures}

-We prove Theorem~\ref{thm:existence-riskneutral} in a form that avoids conditioning on the zero–probability event \(\{F_t=f\ \forall t\}\) and instead uses an adapted, driver–dependent market price of risk.
+We prove Theorem~\ref{thm:existence-riskneutral} in a form that avoids conditioning on the zero–probability event \(\{\mathbf F_t=\mathbf f\ \forall t\}\) and instead uses an adapted, driver–dependent market price of risk.
 Throughout, \((\Omega,\mathcal{F},\mathbb{F},\mathbb{P})\) is a filtered probability space satisfying the usual conditions.
-Causality restricts excess drift to the driver span $S_t$.
-On each scenario $f$, this implies a market price of risk living in $S_t$ that removes the drift and makes discounted prices local martingales under $\mathbb Q^{\,f}$.
-Since the posterior $\pi_t$ is the best observable proxy for $f$, integrating the scenario measures produces $\mathbb Q^{\pi_t}$ on the observable filtration: pricing is “risk–neutral on average” with respect to the current posterior.
+Causality restricts excess drift to the span of the drivers.
+On each scenario \(\mathbf f\), this implies a market price of risk that removes the drift and makes discounted prices local martingales under \(\mathbb Q^{\,\mathbf f}\).
+Since the posterior \(\pi_t\) is the best observable proxy for \(\mathbf f\), integrating the scenario measures produces \(\mathbb Q^{\pi_t}\) on the observable filtration: pricing is "risk–neutral on average" with respect to the current posterior.

-\begin{proof} Let \(S_t\in\mathbb{R}^n\) follow, under \(\mathbb{P}\),
+\begin{proof} Let \(\mathbf S_t\in\mathbb{R}^n\) follow, under \(\mathbb{P}\),